ZhentingWang/GAI_IP_Infringement/README.md

 <img src=./image/example_gpt4website_generatelure.png width=85% />
 </div>

-Our generated lure prompts can be found at [coming soon...]
+Our generated lure prompts can be found at the folder "./generated_lure_prompts"

 ## 🧰Generating Images